0xProject/0x-monorepo/contracts/coordinator/README.md

-## Trade Execution Coordinator (Coordinator)
+## Coordinator

-This package contains a contract that allows users to call arbitrary functions on the Exchange contract with permission from one or more Coordinators (Trade Execution Coordinators).
+This package contains a contract that allows users to call arbitrary functions on the Exchange contract with permission from one or more Coordinators.
 Addresses of the deployed contracts can be found in the 0x [wiki](https://0xproject.com/wiki#Deployed-Addresses) or the [DEPLOYS](./DEPLOYS.json) file within this package.

 ## Installation